cpressey/Ahead-of-Time-eval/README.md

 Runtime values for ergonomic macros, meanwhile, are passed in as arguments to formed functions.
-The formed function does have formal arguments, and the possibility of using a name that collides with the name of a formal argument does exist; but there appear to be mitigating factors when doing things this way.
+The formed function does have formal arguments, and the possibility of using a name that collides with the name of a formal argument does still exist; but there appear to be mitigating factors when doing things this way.
 Namely, the runtime values are always passed as arguments, and thus referred to by the formal name of the argument, which will shadow any pre- existing bindings for that name; and if a function does happen to refer to bindings that aren't known ahead of time, it won't be computed ahead of time itself.
-So if the language supports some way of annotating what is expected to be computed ahead of time, it could, e.g., warn the user in this case.
+So if the language supports some way of annotating what is expected to be computed ahead of time, it could, e.g., warn the user that such a collision has occurred.

 Now, the statements in the above few paragraphs aren't untrue, but they're perhaps somewhat underwhelming.
 To get into why that is though, I think we